Inside the Manège

 - Interviews and training principles that explain classical riding for riding today

-◼️ How some common training techniques do not correspond to the nature of the horse
+◼️ How to ride according to the nature of the horse

 Timestamps: